keephq/keep/README.md

     <a href="https://getkeep.dev/slack">Slack Community</a>
 </p>

-## 🗼 at a glance
+## 🗼 A glance of Keep

 Keep is a simple CLI tool that contains everything you need to start creating Alerts.

 -   10s of providers ready to use with your own data
 -   simple CLI tool to configure, trigger and test your alerts
--   easyily deployable via docker, vercel, github actions, etc.
+-   easily deployable via docker, vercel, github actions, etc.

 Brought to you by developers, EASY to use and managable by code.